Decarbonizing Die Casting: The Path to Net-Zero with Closed-Loop Systems

 Reducing Cycle Times

-• Shorter machine run times per part
+• Shorter machine cycle times

-• Lower energy consumption by hydraulic pumps
+• Lower hydraulic power consumption

 Low Power Consumption

-Advanced systems like Raga Aqua Control 20/50 operate as low as 2.6 kW while managing enormous thermal loads in HPDC applications, proving that Net-Zero HPDC is achievable without compromising productivity.
+Advanced systems like Raga AquaControl 20/50 operate with power consumption as low as 2.6 kW while managing enormous thermal loads in HPDC applications.

 Product Spotlight: Raga AquaControl – The Sustainable Heart of the Shop Floor